planttheidea/crio/API.md

 * equals *returns boolean*
     * Determines whether object is deeply equal in value to another by comparing hashCodes
 * freeze *returns CrioObject*
    * Recursively freezes object deeply
 * get *accepts number/array, returns any*
    * Retrieve value at index of *keys*, or if an array checks for deeply nested object
+* filter *accepts callback function, returns filtered CrioObject*
+   * Loops over each item in the map, passing the value, key, and original object as parameters to callback
+   * If value returned in the callback iteration is false, then that key is removed from the object
+* forEach *accepts callback function, does not return anything*
+   * Loops over each item in the map, passing the value, key, and original object as parameters to callback
 * hashCode *returns number*
    * Get unique hash of object
 * isFrozen *returns boolean*
    * Is the crio object in a frozen state
+* map *accepts callback function, returns mapped CrioObject*
+   * Loops over each item in the map, passing the value, key, and original object as parameters to callback
+   * Value returned in each iteration of callback will be assigned to that iteration's key
 * mutate *accepts callback function, returns any*
    * Callback function accepts two parameters: mutated (plain JS) object, and the original CrioObject
    * Whatever you return in the callback is what is returned, or if you return nothing it returns the original CrioObject
 * set *accepts number/array, returns CrioObject*
    * Set value at index of *keys*, or if an array sets deeply nested object (will create if does not exist)
    * Returns new crio object with values post-set
 * thaw *returns CrioObject*
    * Recursively thaws object deeply
 * toArray *returns CrioArray*
    * Converts crio object to crio array of values
-* toJS *returns object*
+* tJS *returns object*
     * Converts crio object to plain Object

 ## Dates